A diffused interface with the advection term in a Sobolev space: Rectifiability and integrality of the limit varifold

 where the integrations are over ${\rm spt}\,g$.
 The above converges to 0 since we may choose a further subsequence of $v_i$ which converges to $v$ strongly in $L^p_{loc}$.
 Thus in the right-hand side of \eqref{2.5}, we may replace $v_i$ by $v$.
 Let $\epsilon>0$ be arbitrary and let $\tilde v$ be a smooth vector field such that $\|v-\tilde v\|_{W^{1,p}(U_{s})}<\epsilon$.
 By the varifold convergence $V_i \to V$, we have

 We may arbitrarily approximate the quantities in \eqref{vapp} by $v$ by the same argument in \eqref{vapp2}, hence by \eqref{2.5}-\eqref{vapp}, we obtain

 Hence, $\|\delta V\|$ is a Radon measure on $U_1$.
 By (\ref{theo2.1}) and Allard's rectifiability theorem \cite[5.5.(1)]{WA72}, $V$ is rectifiable.
+Since $V$ is rectifiable, there exist an $\mathcal H^{n-1}$ measurable and countably $n-1$-rectifiable set $\Gamma$ such that

-Next from \eqref{delmean}, $\|\delta V\|$ is absolutely continuous with respect to $\|V\|$ and $H_V(x)=S^{\perp}(v(x))$ holds for $V$ a.e.~for $(x,S)$.
-This proves (5).
+The set $\Gamma$ is the measure-theoretic support of $\|V\|$ and $T_x\,\Gamma$ is the approximate tangent space of $\Gamma$ which exists for $\mathcal H^{n-1}$ a.e.~on $\Gamma$.
+Next from \eqref{delmean}, $\|\delta V\|$ is absolutely continuous with respect to $\|V\|$ and the generalized mean curvature $H_V$ exists.
+By \eqref{delmean} and \eqref{delmeanad}, we have $H_V(x)=(T_x\,\Gamma)^{\perp}(v(x))$ holds for $\|V\|$ a.e.~for $x$.
+This proves (5), except that we do not yet take $\Gamma={\spt}\,\|V\|$.
 The proof of (4) is the same as \cite{TY05} for the following reason.
 We may set $f=\e \nabla u\cdot v$ in \cite{TY05} and we have $\|\e\nabla u\cdot v\|_{L^{\frac{np}{n-p}}(U_{s})}\leq c_{\ref{c1}}\lambda_0$ due to Lemma \ref{prereg}.
 In the proof, as long as we have the monotonicity formula \eqref{eq41} and the estimate Lemma \ref{lemm2}, all the argument goes through.
 The point is that we do not need to take a derivative of $f$ for the proof of integrality and we only need the control of $L^{\frac{np}{n-p}}$ norm as well as the estimate \eqref{hu12a}.
+See the comment in the proof of \cite[Proposition 4.8]{TY02} where it is explained that \eqref{hu12a} is necessary.
+We should also point out that the $L^n$ control of $\nabla f$ is not needed in the proof.
 Finally, by arguing as in \eqref{vapp2} and the H\"{o}lder inequality, we have